rabbitmq/rabbitmq-website/site/oauth2-examples.md

 #### Idp-initiated Logon using the Login Endpoint

-A web portal offers their authenticated users the option to navigate to RabbitMQ by submitting a form with their OAuth token in the `access_token` form field as provided below:
+A Web portal offers their authenticated users the option to navigate to RabbitMQ by submitting a form with their OAuth token in the `access_token` form field as provided below:

 <pre class="lang-plain">